Chettinad: Temples

 Originally built by early Tamil dynasties like the Cholas, the temples of Chettinad stand testimony to the spiritual beliefs of local people.
-Temples are built per Vaastu Shastras and Agamas as the Chettinad wealthy sponsored the buildings and the shilpis after the royal families declined.
-On the side note, traditional houses were also built per ancient text on an architecture called Vaastu Shastras.
+Temples are built according to Vaastu Shastras and Agamas as the Chettinad wealthy sponsored the buildings and the shilpis after the royal families declined.
+On a side note, traditional houses were also built according to ancient text in an architectural style called Vaastu Shastras.

 Each temple has its own tank called oorani where water lilies are grown and used for holy rituals.
 Even today, much of Chettinad's daily activities are centered around the festivities of the temple.
 Among the many famous temples are: Vairavan Kovil, Iraniyur, Karpaga Vinayakar, Kundrakudi Murugan, Kottaiyur Sivan, and Kandanur Sivan temples, with each having its own unique deity.

 Vinayagar Chathurthi is celebrated every year, on the day when the two stars Shasti and Sadhayam mingle together.
 This day typically falls as the 22nd day after Periya Karthigai.
 Pillaiyar Nonmbu, its name, is usually in the month of December.
 On this day, they sing songs of the deity Lord Vinayagar and then take a sweet called Ellai.

 Local crafts

 Sari

-The cotton sari, also known as kandaangi, is unique in its dramatic patterns and colors.
+The cotton sari, also known as kandaangi, is unique in its dramatic patterns and colours.
 Its vibrance and weight are its distinguishing factors.
 Records and old photographs show the use of sari by previous generations, before the advent of blouses and underskirts, and thus worn rather differently from the typical contemporary sari.
 At present, it is available in Kundi.